Consolacion: Sarok Festival

+The Sarok Festival is celebrated every year on Consolacion's foundation day, February 14.

-To protect farmers and the folks from the sun and the rain, the sarok, a conical hat made from bamboo strips and dried banana leaves, becomes the needed fad for the people of Consolacion especially that the town is an agricultural land.
-The festival was traditionally celebrated every February 14 to coincide with its charter day celebrations but this now celebrated in October.
-However, the Sarok Festival evolved into a free interpretation dance, with the musical concept inspired from the Miligoy de Cebu, a published Filipino folk dance originating from the same place.
+To protect farmers and the folks from the sun and the rain, the sarok, a conical hat made from bamboo strips and dried banana leaves, became popular throughout Consolacion.
+Over time the Sarok Festival evolved into a street dancing festival, with the musical concept inspired from the Miligoy de Cebu, a published Filipino folk dance originating from the same place.